s0rg/decompose/README.md

         skip external hosts
   -meta string
-        filename with json metadata for enrichment -out string
+        filename with json metadata for enrichment -no-loops
+        remove connection loops (node to itself) from output -out string
         output: filename or "-" for stdout (default "-") -proto string